-When shopping in physical retail outlets, buyers may sometimes be forced to settle for the products that are only available on their shelves.
+When shopping in physical retail outlets, buyers may settle for the products that are available on their store shelving.
 The beauty of online shopping is the ability to browse through multiple stores on your phone.
 Chances are you will even be spoilt for choice.
 After you finish shopping there’s no need to queue, all your goods will be delivered to you.
 Sometimes even at your door step.

 Challenges of online shopping